vidyagc/portfolio/_works/04-wikit.markdown

 <h4>LINKS</h4>
 <div class="page-content-text">
-<a href="https://vn-wikit.herokuapp.com/" target="_blank">Live App</a>:&nbsp;&nbsp;<span> the live app is no longer available.
+<a href="https://vn-wikit.herokuapp.com/" target="_blank">Live App</a> - the live app is no longer available.
 It was an academic assignment from 2017, and no longer being maintained for security updates.
-Please refer, however, to this case study for an understanding of the work performed.</span><br>
+Please refer, however, to this case study for an understanding of the work performed.<br>
 <a href="https://github.com/vidyagc/wikit" target="_blank">GitHub Repo</a>
 </div>